otrocarlosmartinez/IMPELIA_PEA_AIDS_PROJECT2/CarlosM/README.md

 8. **Monitoring and Maintenance**: Continuously monitoring the model's performance in production to ensure its accuracy and relevance over time.
 This stage may also involve retraining the model as new data becomes available.
 9. **Communication and Reporting**: Presenting findings and results to stakeholders in a clear and actionable manner, often through dashboards, visualizations, or reports.

-### Project Deliverables
-1. Several working files will be created each with its own conclusions about the problem at hand.
-2. Consolidated report focusing on process and results comparison considering DSLC framework.